MicrosoftDocs/cloud-adoption-framework/docs/ready/enterprise-scale/terraform-module-caf-enterprise-scale.md

 Reuse of components is a fundamental principle of infrastructure as code.
 Modules are instrumental in defining standards and consistency across resource deployment within and across environments.
 This module is published to the official [Terraform Registry][tf-reg-azure] and is verified by HashiCorp.

-Deploying the module from the Terraform Registry provides strict version control, whilst ensuring you always have access to the latest version.
-This provides both an accelerated delivery of enterprise-scale in your environment, and a tested upgrade path to the latest version of enterprise-scale.
+Deploying the module from the Terraform Registry provides strict version control while ensuring you always have access to the latest version.
+Doing so provides:
+- An accelerated delivery of enterprise-scale in your environment.
+- A tested upgrade path to the latest version of enterprise-scale.

 ## Benefits of using the module

-1. Managed and extensible core resource hierarchy for *subscription* organization using *management groups*.
+- Managed and extensible core resource hierarchy for Subscription organization using Management Groups.
-1. Scalable security governance and compliance using *Azure Policy* and *Access Control (IAM)*, with an extensive library of custom definitions ready to assign.
+- Scalable security governance and compliance using Azure Policy and Access Control (IAM), with an extensive library of custom definitions ready to assign.
-1. Enforcement of policy across *subscriptions* through *management group* inheritance.
+- Enforcement of policy across Subscriptions through Management Group inheritance.
-1. Managed resources for *management* and *connectivity* landing zones, providing:
+- Managed resources for Management and Connectivity landing zones, providing:
-    1. Assured *policy compliance* through tight integration of *resources* managed by the module and corresponding *policy assignments*.
+  - Assured Policy Compliance through tight integration of Resources managed by the module and corresponding Policy Assignments.
-    1. Integration between resources to reduce management overhead and provide an improved end-user experience, such as automatic creation of virtual network links for *Azure Private DNS*.
+  - Integration between resources to reduce management overhead and provide an improved end-user experience, like automatic creation of virtual network links for Azure Private DNS.

 > [!TIP]
 > The template library is updated programmatically from the [Azure/Enterprise-Scale][gh-es] repository.